ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 parameters for the most common autopilot boards.
 All you need to do is select the button corresponding to your autopilot controller:

--  For most modern flight controller, select the button **Pixhawk/PX4**.
+-  For most modern autopilot, select the button **Pixhawk/PX4**.
 You may be prompted for a specific ArduPilot version.
 -  For APM 2.6, select **APM with External Compass**.

 If your external compass is in a non-standard orientation, you must manually